femoz/NADALL/content/projects/nadall/objectives.md

 <!--more-->

-<p style='text-align: justify;'>The overall objective of this project is to contribute to a supported effective transition to agroecological intensified dairy farming systems and more sustainable food systems in the Mediterranean North African region </p>
+<p style='text-align: justify;'>The overall objective of this project is to contribute to a supported effective transition to agroecological intensified dairy farming systems and more sustainable food systems in the Mediterranean North African region.</p>

 In this framework, the specific objectives of the project are to: